briancain/vmpooler-agent-provision/readme.md

 This script uses [vmfloaty](https://github.com/briancain/vmfloaty) to grab agents from [vmpooler](https://github.com/puppetlabs/vmpooler) and provision them to be used with Puppet Enterprise.

+_NOTE:_ This was written for a demo, so it may break in the future

 ## Grabbing and provisioning vms example:

 Non-verbose: